digital-asset/docs.daml.com/docs/2.7.4/docs/canton/usermanual/upgrading.rst

 allows to change the database schema.
 How long the migration takes depends on the version of the binary (see migration notes), the size of the database and the performance of the database server.

-Before starting your node, we recommend that you clean-up your database.
-On Postgres, you would run
+We recommend cleaning up your database before you start your node.
+On Postgres, run

 .. code:: sql